apache/cordova-plugman/README.md

 Where the file or directory is located in the plugin package, relative to the `plugin.xml` document.

-If a file does not exist at the source location, plugman will stop/reverse the installation process and notify the user, and exit with a non-zero code.
+If a file does not exist at the specified `src` location, plugman will stop/reverse the installation process and notify the user, and exit with a non-zero code.

 #### target (required)